diefergil/personal-notes/docs/generative_ai/introduction.md

  Transformer's pre-training objective of next token prediction is very similar to the decoder-only model's inference-time task of text generation.

+### Attention Scores

+The attention calculation computes the similarity matrix between queries and keys $QK^T$ then uses a softmax function to convert the scores into a probability distribution, which is multiplied by the values embeddings $V$ to produce the output vector $Z$

+Before applying the softmax function, $QK^{T}$  is divided by $\sqrt{d_{k}}$ (the square root of the dimension of $K$) in order to avoid tiny gradients at extreme values.

+Attention scores describes the mathematical definition of attention.
+Attenntion mechanisms are about how mathematical operations are applied to different set of queries, kyes and values.

+This creates the following complete formula for scaled multiplicative attention:

+$$
+\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right)V
+$$

+#### Types

+##### Multiplicative Attention (Dot-Product Attention)

+Multiplicative attention, also known as dot-product attention, calculates the attention scores by performing a dot product between the query and the key.
+It is a simple and efficient way to measure the similarity between the query and the key.

+Attention(Q, K, V) = softmax(QK^T)V

+In this formula, $Q$ represents the query matrix, $K$ the key matrix, and $V$ the value matrix.
+The attention scores are obtained by first calculating the dot product between $Q$ and $K^{T$ (the transpose of $K$), followed by applying the softmax function to ensure the scores are normalized to sum up to 1.

+##### Additive Attention

+Additive attention, also known as content-based attention, computes the attention scores by adding the query and the key together, usually followed by a non-linear activation function such as tanh, and then projecting the result through a learnable weight matrix to produce the scores.

+Attention(Q, K, V) = softmax(W[(Q + K)^T])V

+Here, $W$ is a weight matrix that is learned during training.
+The addition of
+$Q$ and $K$ allows for a more flexible interaction between the query and the keys, potentially capturing more complex dependencies.

+##### General Attention

+General attention is a variant of multiplicative attention where the similarity between the query and the key is calculated using a learnable weight matrix.
+ This allows the model to learn an optimal way of computing attention scores.

+Attention(Q, K, V) = softmax(QW_kK^T)V

+In this case, $W_{k}$ is a learnable weight matrix that transforms the key before computing the dot product with the query.
+This adds an additional level of flexibility compared to the standard dot-product attention, as the model can learn the most effective way to compare queries and keys.

+Each of these attention mechanisms provides a different way to calculate how much focus or "attention" should be given to different parts of the input when performing a task, allowing models to dynamically weigh the importance of different elements in the data.

+### Attention Mechanisms

+Attention scores describes the mathematical definition of attention.
+Attenntion mechanisms are about how mathematical operations are applied to different set of queries, kyes and values.

+when some part of a neural network applies an attention score or mechanism to some information, you might think that the standard phrasing would be "A pays attention to B".
+Instead, we typically say that "A attends to B".
+This standard terminology is more concise and less anthropomorphizing.

+#### Self-Attention

+This was the original attention mechanism described by Vaswani et al. (2017).

+$$Q = K = V$$

+Each position in the sequence attends to all positions in the same sequence.

+Self-attention has an interaction distance of \(O(1)\), which is a major improvement over the \(O(n)\) interaction distance of an RNN.
+The drawback is that it has \(O(n^2)\) computation.

+#### Multi-Head Attention

+Multiple Q, K, V heads

+Each head has its own set of weights, and attention is distributed, with each head focusing on a different specialized feature of the input.

+#### Multi-Query Attention

+Multiple Q heads, 1 K, V head

+Each query is distinct and shares the same key and value.
+Compared to multi-head attention, it is more efficient and can significantly increase the training batch size through parameter sharing.

+Billion-parameter LLMs like Falcon and LLaMA 2 use multi-query attention.

+#### Cross-Attention

+Q ≠ K, V

+Used to "cross-reference" between different modalities or sequences.
+This mechanism is especially useful for tasks where different data types interact, e.g., image captioning.

+### Attention problems and solutions

+If self-attention is so powerful, can it replace RNNs altogether?
+Vaswani et al.
+ (2017) argue that it can, with the right solutions in place to address its limitations.

+* Problem: lack of input order

+    * As previously described with ELMo, context is important for understanding the meaning of words.
+    * Self-attention doesn't understand this by default, so we add positional encodings as part of the input embeddings.

+* Problem: no nonlinearity between repeated self-attention layers

+    * The reason we typically use an activation function like ReLU in a neural network layer, rather than just a linear output, is to enable the model to capture more complexity.
+Linear outputs can be reduced to a simple
+    $\(y = mx + b\)$ style formula.
+    * Self-attention layers don't have this nonlinearity by default, so we add a feed-forward network for each processed token afterward.

+* Problem: "cheating" when predicting a sequence

+    * The goal of a deep learning model is to be able to predict some unknown information given some known information.
+If all of the information is known, the model can't learn the relationships properly.
+    * By default, self-attention can look at all of the data, including the "future" that it is trying to predict.
+To prevent this, we mask attention on future words during decoding.

 ## Prompting and Prompt Engineering

 We define a prompt as: